Donaldson, Lufkin & Jenrette: History

 DLJ's online brokerage business was first called the Personal Computer Financial Network (PCFN).
 It was renamed DLJDirect in 1997 and spun off from DLJ in 1999.
 Following DLJ's 2000 acquisition by Credit Suisse, DLJDirect was renamed CSFBDirect.
 CSFBDirect was renamed HarrisDirect after being sold to the Bank of Montreal in 2002 and was eventually re-sold to E-Trade in early 2006.
 The Pershing Division of DLJ (Harris) remained until being sold to the Bank of New York in 2003.

 Credit Suisse's acquisition of DLJ closed in November 2000 with a purchase price of approximately $11.5 billion.
-Credit Suisse still uses the DLJ brand for its private equity operations, including DLJ Real Estate Capital Partners.
+Credit Suisse was using the DLJ brand for its private equity operations, including DLJ Real Estate Capital Partners, before UBS takeover.
 DLJ Investment Partners and DLJ Merchant Banking Partners both spun off as separate companies in 2013 and 2014 (respectively).

 Both originally retained the 'DLJ' in their corporate names, with the merchant bank changing its name to aPriori Capital Partners in 2014.